wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   7\.
 A State which has challenged a ruling of the Pre-Trial Chamber under this article may challenge the admissibility of a case under article 19 on the grounds of additional significant facts or significant change of circumstances.

-### Article 19 Challenges to the jurisdiction of the Court or the admissibility of a case
+### Article 19---Challenges to the jurisdiction of the Court or the admissibility of a case

 *   1\.
 The Court shall satisfy itself that it has jurisdiction in any case brought before it.
 The Court may, on its own motion, determine the admissibility of a case in accordance with article 17\.